 Not necessary for this item

-(2017).Simulation and optimization model for the construction of electrical substations [Master’s thesis, the American University in Cairo].
+(2017).Simulation and optimization model for the construction of electrical substations [Doctoral Dissertation, the American University in Cairo].
 AUC Knowledge Fountain.

 Fayed, Rania.
 Simulation and optimization model for the construction of electrical substations.
 2017.
-American University in Cairo, Master's thesis.
+American University in Cairo, Doctoral Dissertation.
 AUC Knowledge Fountain.